swift-foundations/swift-translating/README.md

 ## Overview

-swift-translating provides a comprehensive internationalization system for Swift applications with support for 180+ languages, automatic linguistic fallbacks, and seamless integration with Swift Dependencies.
-The package includes specialized components for translated strings, date formatting, singular/plural forms, and generic translated value containers.
+swift-translating provides internationalization and localization for Swift applications with support for 180+ languages, automatic linguistic fallbacks, and integration with Swift Dependencies.
+The package includes components for translated strings, date formatting, singular/plural forms, and generic translated value containers.

 ## Features